Mohamed-Redha-Mahamdi/Energy-Data-Analysis-and-Forecasting-Tool/README.md

-# Energy-Data-Analysis-and-Forecasting-Tool
-Energy Data Analysis and Forecasting Tool

-Welcome to the Energy Data Analysis and Forecasting Tool project!
-This suite of scripts and applications is designed to automate the process of retrieving, summarizing, and analyzing energy consumption and production data, with a focus on providing insights through descriptive statistics and trend analysis.

-#Overview

-The project consists of several components that work together to fetch data from an API, store it in a MongoDB database, and then analyze and visualize the data using a Streamlit web application.

-#Components

-download_data.sh

-Purpose: Fetches historical power breakdown data for France from the Electricity Map API and saves it as a JSON file.

-How it Works: Utilizes curl to make a GET request to the API with an authorization token and outputs the data to a file named with the current date and time.

-Output: JSON files are saved to /home/redha/retrieved-data/.

-summary_to_mango_db.py

-Purpose: Processes the most recent JSON file, summarizes the data, and stores it in a MongoDB database.

-How it Works: Uses Pandas to read the JSON file, normalizes the data, selects relevant columns, and inserts the data into a MongoDB collection.

-Database Details: The script interacts with a MongoDB database named "mydatabase" and a collection named "energy".

-streamlit_script.py

-Purpose: Provides a web interface for data visualization and trend analysis.

-How it Works: Connects to the MongoDB database, retrieves the data, and uses Streamlit to create an interactive web application.
-It includes descriptive statistics, bar plots, box plots, and ARIMA forecasting.

-Visualization: Uses Matplotlib, Seaborn, and Statsmodels for plotting and forecasting.

-run_streamlit_app.sh

-Purpose: Launches the Streamlit web application and opens it in a web browser.

-How it Works: Sets the DISPLAY environment variable, runs the Streamlit app, and opens the app in Firefox.

-Crontab Entries

-Purpose: Schedules the execution of the scripts.

-Schedule:

-download_data.sh runs daily at 16:15.
-summary_to_mango_db.py runs daily at 16:17.
-run_streamlit_app.sh runs daily at 16:20 and logs output to cron.log.

-#Getting Started

-To use this project, follow these steps:

-Clone the Repository: Obtain all the scripts and place them in the appropriate directories on your machine.
-Set Permissions: Ensure the scripts are executable (chmod +x).
-Install Dependencies: Ensure you have curl, pandas, pymongo, streamlit, matplotlib, seaborn, statsmodels, and MongoDB installed.
-Run the Scripts: Execute the scripts either manually or let the crontab handle the scheduling.
-Access the Web Application: After run_streamlit_app.sh is executed, the Streamlit app will be available at http://localhost:8501.

-#Customization Instructions

-Script Paths and Browser Configuration:

-Before using the project, it's important to customize the paths and browser settings according to your local environment.
-Here are the steps you should follow:

-Script Paths: Update the paths in the scripts to match the directory structure of your machine.
-This includes changing the directory path in download_data.sh and summary_to_mango_db.py for where the retrieved data is stored, as well as the path to the streamlit_script.py in run_streamlit_app.sh.

-Browser Choice: The run_streamlit_app.sh script is configured to open the Streamlit app in Firefox.
-If you prefer a different browser, or if your default browser is not Firefox, replace the firefox command with the command for your preferred browser.
-For example, if you want to use Google Chrome, replace firefox with google-chrome.

-#Prerequisites

-A Unix-like operating system with a Bash-compatible shell.
-Python 3 with the aforementioned libraries installed.
-MongoDB installed and running on the default port (27017).
-Firefox web browser for viewing the Streamlit app.

-#Important Notes

-The API token in download_data.sh is for demonstration purposes.
-Replace it with your own valid token.
-Ensure MongoDB is properly set up and that the Python script has the necessary permissions to access and modify the database.
-Adjust the sleep duration in run_streamlit_app.sh if the Streamlit app takes longer to start.
-The crontab entries are set to run at specific times; adjust these times as needed for your use case.

-#Conclusion

-This project automates the retrieval and analysis of energy data, providing a streamlined process for gaining insights into energy trends.
-With the help of scheduled scripts and an interactive web application, users can easily visualize and forecast energy consumption and production patterns.
+# Energy Data Analysis and Forecasting Tool

+Welcome to the **Energy Data Analysis and Forecasting Tool** project!
+This repository is your one-stop destination for automating the retrieval, summarization, and analysis of energy consumption and production data.
+Our mission is to equip you with actionable insights through descriptive statistics and trend analysis, all within an intuitive suite of scripts and applications.

+## Overview

+Dive into a comprehensive toolkit that includes modules for data fetching from APIs, storage in a MongoDB database, and analysis and visualization via a Streamlit web application.

+## Components

+### `download_data.sh`
+- **Purpose:** Automates the fetching of historical power breakdown data for France from the Electricity Map API and stores it as a JSON file.
+- **Operation:** Utilizes `curl` for API GET requests with an authorization token and saves the output as a timestamped file.
+- **Output:** JSON files in `/home/redha/retrieved-data/`.

+### `summary_to_mango_db.py`
+- **Purpose:** Summarizes the latest JSON file and uploads the data to a MongoDB database.
+- **Operation:** Leverages `pandas` for JSON processing, data normalization, and relevant column selection before database insertion.
+- **Database Interaction:** Works with "mydatabase" and the "energy" collection in MongoDB.

+### `streamlit_script.py`
+- **Purpose:** Provides a user-friendly web interface for data visualization and trend analysis.
+- **Operation:** Fetches data from MongoDB and employs `streamlit` to create an interactive web application.
+- **Visualization Tools:** Uses `matplotlib`, `seaborn`, and `statsmodels` for detailed plotting and forecasting.

+### `run_streamlit_app.sh`
+- **Purpose:** Launches the Streamlit web application in a browser.
+- **Operation:** Sets the `DISPLAY` variable, starts the Streamlit server, and opens the application in Firefox.

+### Crontab Entries
+- **Purpose:** Schedules script execution for automation.
+- **Timing:**
+  - `download_data.sh` at 16:15 daily.
+  - `summary_to_mango_db.py` at 16:17 daily.
+  - `run_streamlit_app.sh` at 16:20 daily, with logs to `cron.log`.

+## Getting Started

+To begin:

+1. **Clone the Repository:** Secure all scripts in their designated directories on your system.
+2. **Set Permissions:** Ensure scripts are executable with `chmod +x`.
+3. **Install Dependencies:** Verify installation of `curl`, `pandas`, `pymongo`, `streamlit`, `matplotlib`, `seaborn`, `statsmodels`, and MongoDB.
+4. **Execute Scripts:** Run scripts manually or via crontab.
+5. **Web Application Access:** Post-execution of `run_streamlit_app.sh`, visit `http://localhost:8501`.

+## Customization Instructions

+Tailor the toolkit to your environment:

+- **Script Paths:** Modify script paths to match your directory structure.
+- **Browser Settings:** Change the browser command in `run_streamlit_app.sh` if Firefox isn't your preference.

+## Prerequisites

+- A Unix-like OS with Bash shell.
+- Python 3 with necessary libraries.
+- MongoDB

+## Important Notes

+- Replace the demonstration API token in `download_data.sh` with a valid one.
+- Confirm MongoDB configuration for script database access.
+- Adjust `run_streamlit_app.sh` sleep duration if needed for Streamlit startup.
+- Customize crontab entries to fit your schedule.

+## Conclusion

+This project simplifies energy data retrieval and analysis, facilitating the discovery of energy trends.
+With automated scripts and an interactive web application, visualizing and forecasting energy patterns is effortless.
+Dive into the data and enjoy your forecasting journey!